 You really want to backpack in Yosemite, Glacier, Grand Teton, Zion, Rocky Mountain, Mount Rainier, or another hugely popular national park this summer—but you didn’t apply to reserve a wilderness permit months ago?
 Well, you’re in luck: Most parks have a system for getting a last-minute permit.
-It requires jumping through some hoops, good timing, and a bit of luck, but many backpackers get permits without a reservation every year.
+It requires jumping through some hoops, understanding the system’s ins and outs, good timing, and a bit of luck, but many backpackers get permits without a reservation every year.

-Here are the tricks I’ve learned from numerous backpacking trips to major national parks over the past three decades.
-Follow them and you just might go backpacking this year in a classic national park.
+Follow these tips and you just might go backpacking this year in a classic national park.

 Most parks offer walk-in, or first-come backcountry or wilderness permits—which is simply a permit that you obtain, without a reservation, based on availability, no more than a day in advance of starting a multi-day hike.
 The number of walk-in permits varies between parks, and availability is affected by advance permit reservations.
 But in general, parks set aside anywhere from 40 percent (in Yosemite) to half (in Glacier) and even two-thirds (in Grand Teton) of available permits or campsites to be issued no more than a day in advance.

 For starters, go to any park’s website and find out its procedure for obtaining a walk-in permit—especially where and when to do so.
 Demand for them can vary even in the most-popular parks.
 Check whether the park has any other option for acquiring a permit on short notice, such as Zion’s Last Minute Drawing online.

 Beyond that first step, five strategies are key to snagging a walk-in backcountry permit.

 Early or mid-July through Labor Day is the peak hiking season in most mountain ranges.
 Naturally, summer is when competition for walk-in permits is stiffest.